Setting up the API

 To manage the IBM Cloud API keys that are associated with your user identity or the ones that you have access to manage for other users in the account, go to Manage > Access (IAM) > API keys in the IBM Cloud console.

-On the IBM Cloud API keys page, you can create, edit, or delete IBM Cloud API keys for yourself, and you can manage all classic infrastructure API keys for users to which you are an ancestor in the user hierarchy.
-This means you can manage API keys for all users you invited to the account, or your child users invited to the account, and so on.
-In addition, if you are the account owner or a user with the required access to manage other user's API keys in the account, you can use the View filter to list and manage those API keys.
+On the IBM Cloud API keys page, you can create, edit, or delete your own IBM Cloud API keys.
+You can also manage all classic infrastructure API keys for users in your user hierarchy.
+If you are the account owner or a user with the required access to manage other user's API keys in the account, you can use the View filter to list and manage those API keys.

 Generating an IAM token